eemeli/react-message-context/API.md

 ### `withMessages([id], [locale])(Component)`

 A [higher-order component] providing the wrapped `Component` with a `messages` function as a prop.
-The function takes two arguments, `msgId` and `msgParams`.
+The function takes two arguments, `msgId` and `msgParams`, and returns a string or an object, or `undefined` if the message was not found.
 `msgId` may be a key or key path that will be concatenated with the HOC's `id` to form the complete message path.
 If the message at that path is a function, it will be called with `msgParams` as its single argument.
 The HOC [forwards]